To install the

 --only-filesto install nbextension files without editing any config files

 --only-configto edit the config files without copying/symlinking any nbextension files.
 This edits the following files in the applicable jupyter config directory:

 jupyter_nbconvert_config.jsonto use some of the classes provided in the python module

 jupyter_notebook_config.jsonto enable the serverextension

---skip-running-check option flag is provided in order to allow
+--perform-running-check option flag is provided in order to

-the installation to proceed even if a notebook server appears to be currently
+prevent the installation from proceeding if a notebook server appears to be

-running (by default, the install will not be performed if a notebook server
+(by default, the install will still be performed, even if a notebook server

 appears to be running).